chankeypathak/anglerfish/README.md

 - Anglerfish will NOT provide any kind of Configuration/Settings Helpers.
 - We recommend: https://github.com/ssato/python-anyconfig#python-anyconfig
 - `python-anyconfig` only requires Python Standard Library.
+Works with any kind of config file.

 # Coding Style Guide: